sfuapex/website/content/authors/george/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Members
+  - Grad Students
 ---

-I am an undergraduate Computer Science student at Simon Fraser University.
-I am part of SFU APEX lab supervised by [Ke Li](https://www.sfu.ca/~keli//).
-My research focuses on 3D reconstruction.
+I am an MSc Thesis student at Simon Fraser University, co-advised by [Ke Li](https://www.sfu.ca/~keli//) and [Andrea Tagliasacchi](https://theialab.ca/).
+I am honoured to hold the prestigious [NSERC CGS-M Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/cgrsm-besrm_eng.asp).
+Previously I received my Bachelor's in Computing Science here at SFU.

+My research lies at the intersection of Computer Vision and Computer Graphics.
+Recently I am particularly interested in neural 3D representations well-suited for editing and motion.